openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

 #.
 Clear formatting button which removes all font formatting from the selected
    text.
 This does not remove paragraph formatting (e.g. blockquote).

 #.
 Review the HTML markup.
-For more information, see
-   :ref:`Review HTML Markup in the Visual Editor`.

 .. note::
   The visual editor is not available for :ref:`course handouts <Adding Course